alex-petrenko/sample-factory/README.md

 ### Dummy sampler

-This tool can be useful if you want to estimate the upper bound on performance of any reinforcement learning algorithm, i.e. how fast the environment can be sampled by dumb random policy.
+This tool can be useful if you want to estimate the upper bound on performance of any reinforcement learning algorithm, i.e. how fast the environment can be sampled by a dumb random policy.

 ```
 This achieves 90000+ FPS on a 10-core workstation: